 How will business travel change?

-”I think we are going to get used to do this, what we are doing now.
-I just think is the way is going to be.
+”I think we are going to get used to doing video calls more often.
+I just think this is the way it is going to be.

-Is one thing to talk through a screen but it’s another thing to see someone.
-People is going to see that they don’t always need to be in front of you and that is ok.”
+It’s one thing to talk through a screen but it’s another thing to see someone.
+People are going to see that they don’t always need to be in front of you and that is ok.”

 We have a webinar for you

 The time is now: How to arrange your Finance Team for the digital future